fordfrog/apgdiff/README.md

 #### New Features
 * Added support for ALTER SEQUENCE OWNED BY (patch by Mikhail Petrov).
 * Added support for CREATE TRIGGER ...
 UPDATE OF column.
+* Added switch --ignore-slony-triggers which causes that Slony triggers _slony_logtrigger and _slony_denyaccess are completely ignored during parsing and diffing.

 #### Fixes
 * Fixed issue with comments not being added on newly created columns.